Skip to main content

 • Your Shop domain in myshopify.com format.

-1. Create new reviews
+1. Retrieve reviews

 Method: POST